 Reducing our workplace injuries involves a commitment from every employee.
 We achieved a reduction in injuries and we believe that this is due to an increased commitment to safety across the business.
-We have seen a pleasing 32 per cent www.csbp.com.au decline in the number of workplace injuries this year and achieved our target of at least halving our LTIFR.
+We have seen a pleasing 32 per cent that our employees understood what they could do to limit the impact that their work environment had on their bodies.